Decoys 2: Alien Seduction: Plot

 Luke mistakes Stephanie for Constance but is able to ease the situation.
-The two chat while heading for Stephanie's dorm about Constance which Luke says was a girl his best friend used to like but she did bad things to him.
+The two chat while heading for Stephanie's dorm about Constance who Luke says was someone his best friend used to like but she did bad things to him.
 All the while Constance has been viewing them from afar.
 Now the leader of the Decoys, Constance warns her fellow Decoys, Jasmine and Delia, not to leave behind bodies for the police to find.
 Learning from Luke's survival, Constance deduces that their mates need to have passion and must be slowly aroused and excited even further.
 Using this tactic, the Decoys use their telepathy to figure out their intended mates fetishes and secret desires.
 Constance heads over to Prof. Buckton's office where she falsely warns him that Luke is a paranoid and delusional man obsessed with aliens.
 Buckton would later find Luke drawing remarkably detailed sketches of the Decoys with one looking very similar to Constance.

 Sam, Henry, Peter and Nick head for a bar to initiate their competition.
 Only Nick succeeds.
 Later that night, Henry meets Delia who discovers his fetish of leopard skin clothes.
 In spite of it all, Henry resists her due to him being a virgin.
 An old friend of Sam's, Arnold Steiner, discovers the four's competition and persuades them to let him join.
 Despite having been told to keep it a secret, Arnold blurts it out to several of their male schoolmates who then want to partake.
 Arnold gets seduced by Jasmine.
 He borrows Sam's phone and follows Jasmine outside to the cold.
 Jasmine dresses up as a Dominatrix which has the desired effect the Decoys want.
 Jasmine successfully mates with Arnold but is interrupted by Sam who saw partial footage of Arnold in danger sent from his phone before it froze over.
 Sam finds a paralyzed Arnold and his phone and calls for the police.
 But Arnold's body ends up missing causing the police to dismiss Sam's call as a prank and claim that Arnold simply left.